open-mmlab/mmhuman3d/README.md

 English | [简体中文](README_CN.md)

-MMHuman3D is an open source PyTorch-based codebase for the use of 3D human parametric models in computer vision and computer graphics.
+MMHuman3D is an open-source PyTorch-based codebase for the use of 3D human parametric models in computer vision and computer graphics.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

 The main branch works with **PyTorch 1.7+**.